 styled dark interior seating arrangement, a leather sofa with deep velvet cushions in forest green

 Velvet and leather are not natural companions, and that is exactly why they work.
 One is soft and light-absorptive.
 The other is smooth and faintly luminous.
-One invites touch; the other, at least slightly, repels it.
+One invites touch.
+The other keeps a little distance.
 In a dark room, where the eye is already navigating a compressed palette, that conversation between materials is what keeps the space alive.

 Color complicates this further.
 When both materials read in close tones, a deep ink velvet paired with cognac leather for instance, the material contrast is the primary event.
-When they diverge significantly in tone, the color contrast can overwhelm the texture story, and more restraint is usually needed elsewhere.
+When they diverge strongly in tone, the color contrast can take over, and more restraint is usually needed elsewhere.

-One thing worth watching: both velvet and leather have inherent sheen, though very different in kind.
+One thing worth watching is sheen.
+Both velvet and leather have it, though in very different forms.
 In a dark room with low or directional light, that sheen can accumulate.
 Balance them with genuinely matte materials, raw wood, linen, matte plaster, or nubby bouclé, to keep the room from reading as too slick.

 Rich Fabric Combinations: The Quieter Textural Work